RyanSquared/Astronomy/README.md

 It is assumed that users already have LuaRocks installed on their machine for this process; LuaRocks installation instructions will not be included.
-If a user does **not** have LuaRocks installed, they will have to manually go to the above page for the depency and download the program manually.
+If a user does **not** have LuaRocks installed, they will have to manually go to the above page for the dependency and download the program manually.
 Users can pass the `--local` flag to `luarocks install` so that libraries and binaries can be installed locally.